-To commemorate the 20-year anniversary of Smallville‘s debut, TVLine is re-upping this oral history which was first compiled by Matt Webb Mitovich for the June 2011 issue of CBS’ Watch!
+To commemorate the 20-year anniversary of Smallville‘s debut, TVLine re-upped this oral history which was first compiled by Matt Webb Mitovich for the June 2011 issue of CBS’ Watch!
 Magazine.
-And coming soon: TVLine’s brand-new, superfun catch-up with Smallville frontman Tom Welling.
+Also: Check out our super-fun anniversary catch-up with Smallville frontman Tom Welling.

 With those words, spoken by Jonathan Kent in the Smallville pilot, a new take on the superman saga found a home that would last for 10 years.